ADD CONDITION

 Side Effects

-Patients may experience a range of adverse reactions associated with the use of this medication.
-Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare provider.
+Patients may experience a range of adverse reactions associated with the use of this product.
+Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare professional.
 These symptoms may indicate a serious underlying condition.

-Common adverse reactions necessitate caution and may require discontinuation of the medication.
-Patients should stop use and seek medical advice if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these could signify a serious condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients are advised to consult a doctor.
+Common adverse reactions necessitate immediate medical attention if they occur.
+Patients should stop use and consult a doctor if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may be signs of a serious condition.
+Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, medical advice should be sought.

-Before using this medication, patients should seek medical advice if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
-These considerations are important to ensure the safe and effective use of the medication.
+Before using this product, patients are advised to consult a doctor if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).

 Drug Interactions